Edo election: Prices of livestock increase in Benin markets

 They also said that the increase in prices was due to an announcement that central markets would be closed to customers to prepare for the election

-Checks on some shops at Uselu, Oba, Ekiosa, New Benin, and Santana markets on Friday, showed that the majority of the traders stocked more goods because of the high demands.
+Checks on some shops at Uselu, Oba, Ekiosa, New Benin and Santana markets on Friday, showed that majority of the traders stocked more goods because of the high demands.

-READ ALSO: Edo election: Remember your commitment to peace accord – CSOs tell political actors

 “The election holds tomorrow, that’s why customers are buying.